WilliamLwj/PyXAB/docs/source/index.rst

 Quick Example
 -------------

-First define the blackbox objective, the parameter domain, the partition of the space, and the algorithm, e.g.
+First define the blackbox objective, the parameter domain, and the algorithm to run, e.g.

 .. code-block:: python3

    target = Garland()
    domain = [[0, 1]]
-   partition = BinaryPartition
-   algo = T_HOO(rounds=1000, domain=domain, partition=partition)
+   algo = T_HOO(rounds=1000, domain=domain)

 At every round  ``t``\ , call ``algo.pull(t)`` to get a point.
 After receiving the (stochastic) reward for the point, call ``algo.receive_reward(t, reward)`` to give the algorithm the feedback